Updated: Dec 26, 2022

 Associating oneself falsely with a well-known brand.

 Some of these actions are also illegal at the national level.
 However, in this case, filing a federal action does not bar you from pursuing legal remedies under the California Unfair Competition Law.
-In fact, it's probable that people who engage in infringement are also breaking the California Uniform Commercial Code.
+In fact, people who engage in infringement are probably also breaking the California Uniform Commercial Code.

 You'll have various legal options available to you, regardless of the form of unfair competition.
 One solution would be to contact a Palmdale Business Law Attorney to help you sort through your legal concerns.

 What Constitutes California Unfair Competition Law?

 Few legislations are as broad as California's Unfair Competition Law.
 Thus several aspects may apply in some situations but not in others.
 However, in the vast majority of cases, two fundamental California Unfair Competition Law factors apply: